-If you’re looking for a drip coffee machine that will brew cup of coffee every time at exactly the right temperature and that will last you for decades to come, this may be the model for you.
+If you’re looking for the best drip coffee maker that will brew cup of coffee every time at exactly the right temperature and that will last you for decades to come, this may be the model for you.
 Here is what the Moccamaster KBT-741 has to offer:

 Features and Specifications: